atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`supportCreditTransPayment`  **<mark style="color:blue;">**string**</mark>

 This tag is used to identify if the fare needs to be paid using the client's credit card.
+0: The credit card details will not be passed through and only pre-payment is allowed.
-If it is set to 1, then the API will allow you to pass through client’s credit card details for payment.
-If it is set to 0, the credit card details will not be passed through.
+1: The API will allow you to pass through client’s credit card details for payment.
+The customer can also use pre-payment as a method of payment.

 **`currency`  **<mark style="color:blue;">**string**</mark>